MoeMadadi/MoeMadadi.github.io/_pages/about.md

 I am a Research Assistant at the [Agentic Intelligence Lab](https://agentic-intelligence-lab.org/) at the University of Hong Kong (HKU), supervised by [Prof. Jiayu Chen](https://agentic-intelligence-lab.org/members/jiayu-chen.html).
 My current research focuses on **Embodied AI** and **Continual Reinforcement Learning** for Humanoid Robotic Control.

 Prior to joining HKU, I obtained my B.Sc. in Mechanical Engineering from **Sharif University of Technology** in Tehran, Iran, where I graduated with a high distinction (GPA: 17.66/20).
-During my undergraduate studies, I worked as a Research Assistant in the Mechatronics Lab and the Spine Biomechanics Lab, gaining extensive experience in:
+During my undergraduate studies, I worked as a Research Assistant in the Mechatronics Lab and the Spine Biomechanics Lab, gaining experience in:

 * **Deep Reinforcement Learning** (Motion Planning for Robotic Systems)
 * **Robotics & Control** (Exoskeletons and Manipulators)
 * **Biomechanics** (Risk Assessment and Motion Analysis)

-I am passionate about bridging the gap between classical control theory and modern AI to create intelligent, autonomous systems capable of operating in complex environments.
+I am passionate about Robotics and AI to create intelligent, autonomous systems capable of operating in complex environments.